 Two Rare Silurian Phyllocarid (Ceratiocaris) Fossils - Scotland

 These are two rare, Silurian aged Phyllocarids (Ceratiocaris papilio) collected in Scotland.
 They're 3" and 2.9" in length and are well preserved on a nice section of shale.
 One of the Phyllocarids is complete while the other is missing its distal segment and tail.
 There is a repaired crack through this rock that has been stabilized with glue and epoxy.
-Comes with an acrylic display stand.
+It comes with an acrylic display stand.

 SPECIES